thiesgehrmann/BIU/README.md

 BIU is a library of utilities and tools that provides:

   * Access to several standard (and not so standard) Bioinformatics formats (`biu.formats`)
+    * Fasta, GFF, VCF, PED, ABI, Newick

   * Automated retrieval and interface to data from several databases (`biu.db`):
     * Genomes (Ensembl, Flybase, Wormbase)
-    * Database/Datasets (ClinVar, DBSnp, GnomAD, Kegg, GO, UniProt, CADD, etc.)
+    * Database/Datasets (ClinVar, DBSnp, GnomAD, Kegg, UniProt, CADD, etc.)

   * Mapping between genome Identifiers (`biu.maps`):
     * Within a genome, where possible (gene -> Transcript -> Protein)